JuanOsorner/CESDE-s-assignaments/README.md

 ➡️ (⚠️IF YOU ARE READY TO UPDATE THE MAIN⚠️) Write git merge origin/main

+(☢️STEPS TO USE SSH☢️)

+To configure SSH on GitHub, follow these steps:

+Generate an SSH key:

+Open your terminal.

+Run: ssh-keygen -t ed25519 -C "your_email@example.com" and follow the instructions to create the key.

+Start the SSH agent:

+Run: eval "$(ssh-agent -s)".

+Then, add your private key: ssh-add ~/.ssh/id_ed25519.

+Copy the public key:

+Use cat ~/.ssh/id_ed25519.pub to display it and copy the output.

+Add the key to GitHub:

+Go to GitHub, under "Settings" > "SSH and GPG keys", and click "New SSH key".
+Paste your public key there.

+Test the connection:

+Run: ssh -T git@github.com.
+You should see a success message.

+With this, you will have securely and efficiently configured SSH for GitHub.

 ☣️​ (🔺​☢️​ERRORS AND SOLUTIONS☢️​🔺​)

 Suppose that you are trying to pull the global repository and you see this message: